 - being male

-- having a family history of early death from CHD, such as a first-degree relative younger than 60
+- having a family history of early death from CVD, such as a first-degree relative younger than 60

 - being a post-menopausal woman.